moby/moby/docs/sources/articles/dockerfile_best-practices.md

 not immediately obvious.
 Consequently, the best use for `ADD` is local tar file auto-extraction into the image, as in `ADD rootfs.tar.xz /`.

+If you have multiple `Dockerfile` steps that use different files from your context, `COPY` them individually, rather than all at once.
+This will ensure that each step's build cache is only invalidated (forcing the step to be re-run) if the specifically required files change.

+For example:

+    COPY requirements.txt /tmp/
+    RUN pip install /tmp/requirements.txt
+    COPY . /tmp/

+Results in fewer cache invalidations for the `RUN` step, than if you put the `COPY . /tmp/` before it.

 Because image size matters, using `ADD` to fetch packages from remote URLs is strongly discouraged; you should use `curl` or `wget` instead.
-That way you can delete the files you no longer need after they’ve been extracted and you won't have to add another layer in your image.
+That way you can delete the files you no longer need after they've been extracted and you won't have to add another layer in your image.
 For example, you should avoid doing things like: